Most international travellers who visit the UK will go to London, but many don’t bother leaving the city. Myself included.

-I planned a rough route from London to Glasgow over 3 days, with a total driving time of around 11-12 hours.
+I planned a rough route which started with renting a car in London then driving to Glasgow over 3 days, with a total driving time of around 11-12 hours.
 We avoided motorways, and instead took our time on highways and backroads for most of the journey.

 Note that this is definitely not the most straightforward route from London to Glasgow.
 If you want the quickest way (aside from flying, of course), you can take the motorway the whole way or even hop on a train and the journey will only take 7-8 hours.

 There’s really no point driving from London to Glasgow unless you plan to stray from the motorway and see the countryside, as we did.
 And it’s definitely worth it!
 The English countryside was well worth the trip.

 This itinerary passes through adorable farms, historic small towns, beautiful national parks, and cute seaside villages.
 Here are all the deets on our London to Glasgow road trip!

 Top: Fields of cows in Peak District / Bottom: The town of Hathersage

 Day 1: London to the Midlands

 On the first morning of our road trip, we picked up our rental car from St Pancras in London.
 Getting out of London required a short stint on the motorway, but we soon pulled off towards Ashbourne – a super cute town just south of Peak District National Park.

 In Ashbourne, we walked around the pretty market square then stopped for lunch at The Bridge (where I had a very British meal of veggie savoury pie with mash, peas, and gravy – yummm!).
 After lunch, it was onwards to the Peak District – a hilly area in the Midlands that was declared national park in 1951 (the very first national park to be created in England).